Alter-Net-codes/SkyOS/readme.md

 >[!
 NOTE]
->no forking unless you want to contribute (or archive archiving is fine)
+>no forking unless you want to contribute (or archive, archiving is fine)

 # SkyOS readme.md file
 open-source operating system for the Scratch Computing Alliance [SCA]